-Water stones, as well as some oil stones, are made of aluminum oxide.
-The difference is water stones are softer, which results in faster cutting.
-And, since this type of stone uses water to remove the ground bits of metal from the stone, it’s also cleaner than using an oil-based stone.
-However, since this stone is softer, it will wear out more quickly than other stones, requiring you to restore the stone by flattening it periodically.
+Waterstones, as well as some oil stones, are made of aluminum oxide.
+Waterstones are softer than other types of sharpening stones, which results in faster sharpening.
+And since they use water to remove the ground bits of metal from the stone, it’s also cleaner than using an oil-based stone.
+However, since this stone is softer, it will wear out more quickly than other stones, requiring users to restore the stone by flattening it periodically.

 Oil stones are made of novaculite, aluminum oxide, or silicon carbide and use oil to remove small bits of metal for sharpening.
-This type of stone comes in a variety of grades, from fine to coarse, and is known for creating fine edges on tools and knives because of the stone’s hardness.
-The advantages of oil stones is they are inexpensive and low maintenance.
+This type of stone comes in a variety of grades, from fine to coarse, and is known for creating fine edges on tools and knives because of its hardness.
+The advantage of oil stones is they are inexpensive and low maintenance.
 Because they are so hard, they also rarely require flattening.
-The downside of oil stones is they have a lower cutting rate than the other stone types, which means it will take you longer to sharpen a blade than with a water or diamond stone sharpener.
-Keep in mind, because you have to purchase sharpening oil to use oil stones, there is also extra expense—and mess—involved in using them.
+The downside of oil stones is they have a lower cutting rate than the other stone types, which means it takes longer to sharpen a blade than with a water or diamond stone sharpener.
+Keep in mind that sharpening oil is a requirement to use with oil stones, so there is also extra expense—and mess—involved in using them.